bitnulleins/bitnulleins/README.md

 ### :man_technologist: About Me

-I'm a Data-Scientist in Business and Research.
+I'm a Computer Scientist for AI in Business and Research.

 * ⚓️ Living in Hamburg, Northern Germany.
 * 🎓 M.Sc. in Computer Science with focus on Data Science.